BiancaNiemann/Data_Analyst_Portfolio_Projects/README.md

+# 📊 Data & BI Analytics Portfolio Projects
-Welcome to my portfolio!
+## Welcome to my portfolio!
 This is a collection of **Data Analytics** and **Business Intelligence (BI)** projects I've completed over the past few months while learning and applying new skills in:

 **SQL**, **Excel**, **Google Sheets**, **Tableau**, **Databricks**, **Python**, **dbt**, **Snowflake**, **BigQuery**, **Looker Studio**, and more.